chambox/chambox.github.io/_posts/2020-03-23-1_AI_trading_bot_fetch_data.md

 5. Train AI model
 6. Put the model in production on AWS to start buying and selling crypto and making huge profits.

-In this short blog post, I will show you how to fetch data from [Binance](https://www.binance.com/en) and store it as a `.csv`.
+This short blog post is based on point 1., i.e., fetching data from binance, I will show you how to fetch data from [Binance](https://www.binance.com/en) and store it as a `.csv`.

 Make sure your `requirements.txt` contains the following modules.